 Children aged 13 and over who have the capacity and understanding to take decisions about their own treatment are entitled to decide whether personal information may be passed on and generally to have their confidence respected (for example, they may be receiving treatment or counselling about which, they do not wish their parents to know).
-This right is supported under the Data Protection Act 2018 and is also commonly referred to as the Frazer Gillick Competence.
 However, the child should be encouraged to involve parents or other legal guardians.

-Generally, children between the ages of 0-12 will not have the capacity to withdraw consent for their information to be shared with their parents or guardians, any such decision to do so can only be made with the approval from the Trusts Caldicott Guardian.
+Generally children between the ages of 0-12 will not have the capacity to withdraw consent for their information to be shared with their parents or guardians, any such decision to do so can only be made with the approval from the Trusts Caldicott Guardian.